sccn/relica/README.md

 The rest of the interface elements will be introduced in the next section.

-### Running RELICA using NSG
+### Running RELICA on high-performance computing resources using The Neuroscience Gateway (NSGportal.org)
-To run the costliest part of the RELICA computation on an XSEDE network supercomputer via the Open EEGLAB Portal to the Neuroscience Gateway (NSGportal.org), **you must first obtain a free NSG user credential** and have the EEGLAB plug-in [nsgportal](https://github.com/sccn/nsgportal/) already installed in your computer.
+To run the RELICA computation on an XSEDE network supercomputer via the Open EEGLAB Portal to the Neuroscience Gateway (NSGportal.org), **you must first obtain a free NSG user credential** and have the EEGLAB plug-in [nsgportal](https://github.com/sccn/nsgportal/) installed in your computer.
 For how to do this, [see this page](https://github.com/sccn/nsgportal/wiki).

 Then, from the RELICA main window shown above: